 Real Maine food

-Experience New England Culinary Delights During Your Sailing Vacation.
+Enjoy Hearty Windjammer Cooking During your Maine Sailing Vacation.
 Check Out the Menus From a Typical Day

 The cook, usually the earliest riser on a windjammer, lights the wood stove about 4:30 AM.
 You will awake to the smell of coffee and baked goods wafting up from the galley.
 An early morning snack is a delightful way to start your day.
 Hot coffee, tea, and juice are served on deck for early risers with fresh baked treats.
 Blueberry buckle, bran muffins, or sour cream coffeecake will hold you over till breakfast.